jofreb/mlops_project/reports/README.md

 > Answer:

 Student *s233219* was in charge of everything related to Docker, using it locally and also adding the files to the cloud.
 Moreover, the workflows related to check the construction of the Docker images and upload them to the cloud was their job.
 This student also worked with the API and everything related to it.

+Student *s232775* was in charge of the data version control and the managing of the google cloud account where all the services were run.
+This student made sure the team used all the tools required to scale the project in the cloud, and designed workflow tests integrated with the cloud through Github Secrets where we stored GCP's API key.

 All the team contributed with their own branches during the development.
 We all also write the report together.